 While research continues, experts recommend that people control high blood pressure to lower their risk of serious health problems, including heart disease and stroke.
 Learn more about ways to control your blood pressure.

-Can Cognitive Training Prevent Alzheimer's?
+Can Cognitive Training Prevent Alzheimer's Disease?

 Cognitive training involves structured activities designed to enhance memory, reasoning, and speed of processing.
 There is encouraging but inconclusive evidence that a specific, computer-based cognitive training may help delay or slow age-related cognitive decline.
 However, there is no evidence that it can prevent or delay Alzheimer's-related cognitive impairment.